 hashes.
 CSP directives help protect sites from cross site scripting (XSS) attacks.
 These are where

 a nefarious actor might inject malicious code into the site before it arrives in the end user

-the user browser checks against the actual code it receives.
-If things do not check out the browsers
+which the user browser checks against the actual code it receives.
+If things do not check out the

-can block the potential threat.
-We go for hashes instead of nonces because every visitor to the site
+browsers can block the potential threat.
+We go for hashes instead of nonces because every visitor

-will see the same content, and we want to cache it.
-Nonces are cheaper to generate, but should not
+to the site will see the same content, and we want to cache it.
+Nonces are cheaper to generate,

 Next, we can add the

 csp-directives.mjs — click to expand code.

 This config works fine for this app.
 For your own app, you will almost certainly need to adjust the config.
 Test CSP directives attentively as they can completely block access to your site.
 It is also worth using them in conjunction with reporting, so you are more likely to find out about something going wrong with the config.
 Sentry offer free reporting.
 If you have not used CSP directives before, it might be prudent to limit using them to pet projects.